drew-codes-things/drew-codes-things/README.md

 # Hey, I'm Drew 👋

-Student developer from the Netherlands.
+Student developer.
 I build utilities, bots, and automation tools — mostly Python and JavaScript.

 ## What I work on